 -

-After the first year or two, CAAM classes are relatively small.
-Material in upper-level CAAM classes is motivated by a real-world system and students build mathematical models of these systems.
-These models are then solved using sophisticated algorithms and students learn the computational aspects of these models.
+Material in upper-level CMOR classes is driven by real-world systems, allowing students to develop mathematical models that represent these systems.
+These models are then solved using advanced algorithms and specialized software.
+Students learn the computational aspects of these models and how to interpret the solutions.

 - Is the curriculum flexible enough for students to pursue other interests? i.e. Can I complete a minor, take classes outside the major or specialize further within the major?